dapete42/vcat/README.md

 1.0.
 This is because it uses the Graphviz JNI, which is released under this license.

+The vcat-redis project is released under the GNU General Public License (GPL) 2 or later.

-All other projects are released unter the GNU General Public License (GPL) 2 or later, with an additional exception which allows them to link to and use both vcat-gv_java and the Graphviz JNI libraries released unter the EPL.
+All other projects are released under the GNU General Public License (GPL) 2 or later with an additional exception which allows them to link to and use both vcat-gv_java and the Graphviz JNI libraries released unter the EPL.
 (See https://www.gnu.org/licenses/gpl-faq.html#GPLIncompatibleLibs for an explanation why this is necessary.)